 Senior Honors Thesis/Project

-Students who wish to graduate with Honors from the Kent State University Honors College must complete and successfully defend a Senior Honors Thesis/Project.
+Students who wish to graduate with a Distinction in Honors from the Kent State University Honors College must complete and successfully defend a Senior Honors Thesis/Project.

 All students may benefit from the opportunity to work on a sustained individual project.
 Some of the benefits associated with the Senior Honors Thesis/Project include:

-- The ability to Graduate with Honors with distinction in your academic program of study
+- The ability to Graduate with Honors with distinction in your major

-- Preparation for further work at the graduate of professional level
+- Preparation for further work at the graduate or professional level

 - Demonstration that you have the maturity, the persistence, the commitment, and the organizational skills to produce a challenging piece of research